 La Rioja Alta has managed to preserve the classic style of the Denomination.
 It is one of the few wineries that withstood the urge to launch a modern style brand in the last two decades of the 20th century.
 Its main concerns in those days were to gather a sizeable number of own vineyards (453 hectares); build modern production facililites (located in the nearby village of Labastida), update barrel stocks and install a cooperage in the winery, given the decisive role that American oak plays in the long aging periods in barrel.

 Its most iconic brand, registered in 1942, is Viña Ardanza (600,000 bottles, around €20 in Spain).
 It is a blend of 80% Tempranilllo grown in the Rioja Alta villages of Fuenmayor and Cenicero, and 20% Garnacha from Tudelilla, in Rioja Baja, where the winery owns 63 hectares which guarantee a homogeneous style of wine.
-Annual production is not the norm, but the latest vintages, 2004, 2005, 2007, 2008 and 2009, are particularly noteworthy.
+Annual production is not the norm, but the latest vintages, 2004, 2005, 2007, 2008, 2009 and particularly 2010 are noteworthy.
 From 2004, the Tempranillo variety ages for 36 months in oak barrels as usual, but Garnacha sees just 30 months in oak in an effort to maintain freshness and fruit presence along with the aging character.

 Wine lovers who visit the winery will find a well stocked shop and bar offering wines by the glass.
 Children are welcome during the scheduled winery tours.

 Nowadays La Rioja Alta is an important winery group which includes Torre de Oña in Rioja Alavesa, Lagar de Cervera in Rías Baixas and Bodegas Áster in Ribera del Duero.